vrk-kpa/opendata/doc/local-installation.md

 ### Access to service

 After the provisioning of the server is ready, access the service at [http://vagrant.avoindata.fi/](http://vagrant.avoindata.fi/).
 Environment for integration tests is available at [http://vagrant.avoindata.fi:9000/](http://vagrant.avoindata.fi:9000/).

+### Testing

+To run tests locally, install cypress by running:

+  npm install

+Cypress UI can be opened by running:

+  npm run cypress:open